velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ###What is branding?
 Fundamentally, the issue at stake here is a matter of branding and marketing.
 What elements go into making a brand successful, and how relevant are they to a freelance worker's professional identity?

 > Branding, in all its shapes and forms, comes down to how an organisation presents itself and, more importantly, how its audience perceives it.
-It has grown beyond a simple visual depiction into more of an attitude, enforced through a series of interactions a person has with any one organization [sic] (Drew, pp4).
+It has grown beyond a simple visual depiction into more of an attitude, enforced through a series of interactions a person has with any one organization.
+(Drew, pp4).

+This consistency extends across any visual design elements too, of course.
+For most people this is probably what they think of when "branding" is mentioned: the look and feel of a product or service.
+In reality, as Drew notes above, the brand identity covers every single aspect of every interaction a person[?] has with a brand.
+Davis divides this into two broad sections: firstly, visual guidelines, including usage of a logo,

 So, for our purposes, we can think of it as an issue of communication design.
 What do we need to communicate?